-For the uninitiated, “administrative processing” is State Department-speak for a temporary visa refusal pending further investigation of a visa application.
+For the uninitiated, “administrative processing” (AP) is State Department-speak for a temporary visa refusal pending further investigation of a visa application.
 (9 FAM Appendix E, 404).
 The applicant typically learns of the temporary refusal when, at the conclusion of the interview, the consular officer issues a written notice stating that under section 221(g) of the Immigration and Nationality Act no visa can be issued until additional administrative processing has been completed.

 Security Advisory Opinions